 c).
 In section Application restrictions -> select IP addresses (web servers, cron jobs, etc.), a new option appear Accept requests from these server IP addresses

 d).
-In section Accept requests from these server IP addresses click ADD AN ITEM , in New Item enter Server IP which can be found in Software -> Settings -> Google tab -> click title Google API Key restrictions configuration and copy Server Key.
+In section Accept requests from these server IP addresses click ADD AN ITEM , in New Item enter Server IP which can be found in Admin panel -> Settings -> Google -> API keys -> Server key section.
+Each IP should be entered in a new row.

 f).
 In section API restrictions click Restrict Key and from drop-down menu select